 Carrier Calculated shipping rates via USPS automatically calculates shipping costs based on USPS rates and containers.
 It uses package weight, dimensions, and shipping address to calculate shipping costs at checkout.

-Note: For an overview of the shipping process and our other shipping methods, visit Setting up shipping rates.
-This guide is specific to USPS.
+Tip: For an overview of the shipping process and our other shipping methods, visit Setting up shipping rates.
 For a general overview of Carrier Calculated shipping, visit Carrier Calculated shipping overview.